WickedFlame/Polaroider/docs/snapshotcreation.md

 ---
 ## Snapshot creation
 When creating a snapshot, Polaroider uses the DefaultMapper to map objects.
 The DefaultMapper uses the [SnapshotTokenizer](#SnapshotTokenizer) to tokenize objects.
-When tokenizing the DefaultMapper checks for registered [Mappers](mappers) or uses the default Mappingstrategy to create a snapshot.
+When tokenizing, the DefaultMapper checks for registered [Mappers](mappers) or uses the default Mappingstrategy to create a snapshot.
 The default Mappinstrategy casts all [ValueTypes](#valuetype-matching) to string and maps the value to the snapshot.

 ### <a name="SnapshotTokenizer"></a>SnapshotTokenizer